 Summer program components:

-During their summer with Axinn, associates attend internal meetings and seminars to familiarize themselves with lawyers, clients and range of projects that comprise our practice.
+During their summer with Axinn, associates attend internal meetings and seminars to familiarize themselves with lawyers, clients and a range of projects that comprise our practice.
 In addition, Axinn attorneys and outside professionals provide training in such topics as legal writing, litigation strategy and how to effectively utilize firm resources and support services.
 Each training experience emphasizes “learning by doing” and serves to enhance opportunities for summer associates to develop, exercise and build confidence in their skills.
 Each summer associate is assigned a partner and associate mentor, who are available to prioritize assignments and act as a sounding board.
 Axinn combines the prestige of a large firm with the collegiality of a boutique.
-Summer associates are invited to join events such as wine tastings, theater and museum outings and cooking classes.
+Summer associates are invited to join events such as wine tastings, theater, sporting and museum outings and cooking classes.

 Chambers USA Guide 2017